commonsharp/SurvivalProject-Server/README.md

 * You can partially search for items in user shops (by clicking F6 in the lobby).
 The search simply returns all the user shops at the moment, and I believe it only returns the first 5 shops.
 There's a lot more progress to be made in that part.
 * Fixed a bug where game packets were sent multiple times instead of once.
 * Fixed a bug where people who were disconnected were not removed from the list of users, resulting in multiple errors (when sending broadcast messages for example).
+* Fixed a bug where changing the main character didn't work.

 # 26/03/2017
 * You can now chat in game.